 Livingston County 53rd District Court DUI - Drunk Driving Survival Guide

-If charged with a misdemeanor DUI in Livingston County (Howell, Brighton, Fowlerville, Pinckney, Hamburg Township, Green Oak Township and Unadilla Twp), the case will be heard by Judge Carol Sue Reader, Judge Suzanne Geddis or Judge Brennan who handle all drunk driving cases in Monroe County at the 53rd District Court.
+If charged with a misdemeanor DUI in Livingston County (Howell, Brighton, Fowlerville, Pinckney, Hamburg Township, Green Oak Township and Unadilla Twp), the case will be heard by Judge Shauna Murphy or Judge Daniel Bain who handle all drunk driving cases in Livingston County at the 53rd District Court.

-The most common police departments are the Michigan State Police, Livingston County Sheriff, Brighton PD, Howell PD, Fowlerville PD, Pinckney PD, Hamburg Twp and Green Oak Township
+The most common police departments are the Michigan State Police, Livingston County Sheriff, Brighton PD, Howell PD, Fowlerville PD, Pinckney PD, Hamburg Twp and Green Oak Township.
+The prosecutor for Livingston County is David Reader.

 If charged with a misdemeanor DUI in Livingston County, the charge will either be Impaired Driving, Operating While Intoxicated, Super Drunk, Operating With Presence of Drugs or Minor BAC Zero Tolerance or with a prior, OWI 2nd Offense or 3rd Offense which would be a felony.